 Automatic detection of number of choices

-Added by S. McKay almost 9 years ago
+Added by S. McKay over 9 years ago

 Hi,